Skip to content

 Years into our homesteading journey we knew we needed to begin processing our own animals and began the search for training opportunities.
 The Farmstead Meatsmith philosophy of peasant economy immediately resonated with us.
 Last year we attended a Backyard Butcher Workshop and this year we attended a Family Beef Harvest Class at Brandon and Lauren’s home.
 Brandon’s approach to butchery and training is traditional, authentic and thorough and has provided us with the confidence to process our own livestock, already many times over.
 You may wonder if the investment in a class is worth it?
 Financially, the savings in processing fees and wasted harvest parts your butcher doesn’t return, added up over several animals, will recoup your cost in a short time.
 To us, knowing the satisfaction of less stress on the animal, using every part of our harvest, the knowledge to preserve meat and having the exact cuts we prefer to cook goes way beyond the cost savings.
 Our table has also been richly blessed by the knowledge obtained in the Meatsmith Membership where countless questions have been asked and answered by Brandon and like-minded harvesters over the last few years.
 No matter the size of your homestead or experience level, these traditional skills will be of benefit to you.

-Add a review
+Leave a customer review

 Your email address will not be published.
 Required fields are marked *